Cocoa Powder Cups to Grams Conversion Guide

 How much is 1/2 cup cocoa powder in grams?

 Natural cocoa powder: 42 grams.
 Dutch-processed: 48g.
 Raw cacao: 40g.
-Always check your package - if it doesn't specify, it's likely natural.
+Always check your package label - if it doesn't specify the type, it's likely natural cocoa.

-Can I use Dutch cocoa instead of natural?
+Can I substitute Dutch cocoa for natural cocoa?

-Not directly!
-Dutch cocoa won't react with baking soda.
-Either switch to baking powder or add 1/8 tsp cream of tartar per cup.
+Not directly in recipes calling for baking soda.
+Dutch cocoa won't react properly.
+Either switch to baking powder or add 1/8 tsp cream of tartar per cup to restore acidity.

-Too much cocoa or wrong type.
-Natural cocoa is more acidic (bitter).
-Try Dutch-processed or reduce cocoa by 1-2 tablespoons.
-Also check your sugar ratio.
+Possible causes: too much cocoa powder, wrong cocoa type (natural is more acidic/bitter), or insufficient sugar.
+Try Dutch-processed cocoa for milder flavor, or reduce cocoa by 1-2 tablespoons.